-Reference (1) — you will need to initiate the process through the online application by entering the name, email address, and mailing address of one reference.
+References (2) — you will need to initiate the process through the online application by entering the names, email addresses, and mailing addresses of two references.
 Upon submission of your application, an email will be sent to the reference requesting they complete a brief online recommendation regarding your commitment for success in an online program.
 Please inform all recommenders they must submit the form in order for your application to be complete.

 Résumé — Upload a one- to two-page résumé highlighting your full-time employment and/or military experience to the online application.